-Our legacy is built on finding and knowing
+Our legacy is built on finding and knowing the essential.

 Standard Statistics Co. and Poor’s Publishing Co. merge to form Standard & Poor’s.